ucb-bar/riscv-sodor/README.md

 * "bus"-based micro-coded implementation

-All of the cores implement a simple subset of the RISC-V 32b integer base user-level ISA (RV32I).
-The cores do not implement floating point, and most do not implement sub-word memory accesses nor supervisor mode (the 1-stage and 3-stage being the exceptions).
+All of the cores implement the RISC-V 32b integer base user-level ISA (RV32I) version 2.0.
+Only the 1-stage and 3-stage implement supervisor mode.

-All processors talk to a simple scratchpad memory (asynchronous, single-cycle), with no backing outer memory (the 3-stage is again the exception
+All processors talk to a simple scratchpad memory (asynchronous, single-cycle), with no backing outer memory (the 3-stage is the exception
 \- its scratchpad is synchronous).
 Programs are loaded in via a Host-target Interface (HTIF) port (while the core is kept in reset), effectively making the scratchpads 3-port memories (instruction, data, HTIF).